meeshkan/hmt/guides/RECORD.md

 In the future, we hope to build client libraries in C#, C++, Go, Rust, Brainfuck, Haskell and OCaml.

-Below is an example of how one can use `py-http-types` to record HTTP traffic to `.jsonl` files directly in Python.
+The following code snippet is an example of how you can use `py-http-types` to record HTTP traffic to `.jsonl` files directly in Python.

 ```python
 import urllib.request as request